Daniel-Ze/NLRextract/README.md

 # NLRextract: search for NLR related hmms

 NLRextract was written to search for NLR related hmms in multi-fasta protein sequences.
 It uses hmms from pfam v32.
+This tool is under development so let me know if something's odd or can be improved.

 ## What it does: